 Biomarker based assay for developmental biology

 Toxys is developing the ReproTracker® assay, a state-of-the-art in vitro assay to detect potential developmental toxicity hazards of chemical substances.
 The assay visualises the key events during early embryonic development which will allow us to quantify the progression of differentiation.
-We have combined our expertise on stem cell differentiation with the reporter technology that was developed for our ToxTracker assay.
+We have combined our expertise on biomarker discovery and stem cell differentiation to design our new assay.
 ReproTracker® is able to identify compounds that interfere with the normal embryonic development and will provide insight into the underlying mechanisms of toxicity.

 What is ReproTracker